jasonsisonjose/smart-mirror/README.md

 deactivate
 ```

-  Now that you have a virtualenv, you should be able to download the required software via ```pip install```.
+  Now that you have a virtualenv, you should be able to download the required software via ```pip install -r requirements.txt```.

   Now that we have all of the software requiments we need to connect a camera and make sure that we can access the video stream.
 If using pi camera, you can access the video stream via:
   ``` camera = PiCamera ```